-World Book Day, or International Day of the Book, is a yearly event celebrated on April 23rd, and organized by UNESCO to promote reading for children.
+World Book Day, or International Day of the Book, is a yearly event celebrated on 2 March or 23 April*, and organized by UNESCO to promote reading for children.
 Schools often ask children to dress up as their favourite character from a book they have read.
-Which means mama (or dad) needs to get a costume ready!
+Which of course means mama (or dad) needs to get a costume ready!

-– Figure out what costume props you have at home already, THEN decide on the book (not the other way around, which may mean starting from scratch on a costume)!
+Tips: You can find face paint, wigs and other accessories at Spotlight, Party City, or Daiso.
+Figure out what costume props you have at home already, THEN decide on the book (not the other way around, which may mean starting from scratch on a costume)!
 You can always borrow the book at the library if you don’t have it at home already (cheaper than buying a whole new costume for a book you have at home)!

 Roald Dahl’s The BFG (Big Friendly Giant) is a classic costume that is easy to mock up with materials you might have at home.
 Here we used some old pirate trousers and a brown waistcoat (a cowboy jacket turned inside out maybe?) from the dress up box.
 If you’re feeling crafty you could sew some small dolls into the pockets to be Sophie.
 For the ears you’ll need a headband and some card or foam to fashion large BFG ears.
 Extra points if you can make a dream-blowing trumpet (just fold some card over into a cone shape and staple together).

 Pair a tiered floral dress and oversized bonnet from your little girl’s cupboard with a few cuddly sheep, and you’ve found Little Bo Peep!

 This outfit for Jim Lad from the popular Jolley-Rogers series was pulled together from old clothes and dress up gear.
 The belt is homemade out of foam for the skull, felt for the red backing, and an old black sash from mama’s wardrobe.
 The secret was the double sided Velcro for quick sticking of the foam to the sash.